 Leasing IPv4 addresses for businesses’ needs has become very popular.
 The reason for this is that IPv4 exhaustion is something that will probably never end.
-Therefore, most companies try to lease IPv4 addresses for their business needs.
-Leasing has both disadvantages and advantages to the lessor and the lessee.
+Leasing IPv4 addresses has both disadvantages and advantages to the lessor and the lessee.
 Make sure to continue reading if you’d like to know more.

 Advantages of leasing IPv4 addresses

 Let’s start with the advantages of leasing IPv4 addresses.

 If you have unused IPv4 addresses on hand, it might be a good business opportunity to lease those to other businesses.
 By doing this, you will be able to generate new income streams without having to sell your IPv4 addresses.
 This also means that you might be able to sell your IPv4 block for a higher price in the future.

 Buying IPv4 addresses and the additional fees are getting more and more expensive.
 By leasing IPv4 addresses, a lessee can avoid having to make a big purchase.
 By leasing IPv4 addresses, instead of buying, a large number of financial resources can be saved or used for other investments.
 This is especially useful for businesses that only need a few IPv4 addresses.